kraze3704/HaagaTalk/README.md

 - [X] Create a page to show all the comments of a course
 - [X] Create a page to add a comment to a course
   - [ ] Create validation when adding comments

+- [ ] JOIN collections from mongo db?
+  - do I need this?
+  - different data structure for mongo db maybe? maybe?

 - [ ] change user authentication to firebase
   - [ ] setup Spring security with firebase
   - [ ] define authority to pages